proshian/neuroswipe/README.md

 The hyperparameter of the method is the choice of the weighting function $f$.
 It is assumed that the argument of the function $f$ is the distance from the point to the center of the key, expressed in half-diagonals of the keys.
 The range of acceptable values is the interval from 0 to 1.

-It should be noted that this method is almost the same as `My nearest SP embedding` if $f$ is a threshold function that returns 1 if $d_{key}$ is less than half the diagonal of the key, and 0 otherwise.
+It should be noted that this method is almost the same as `My nearest SPE` if $f$ is a threshold function that returns 1 if $d_{key}$ is less than half the diagonal of the key, and 0 otherwise.

 Since the swipes are noisy by their nature and their trajectory often doesn't cross the target keys but always passes near them, the idea arises to take into account all the keys (or in other words, to replace the threshold function with a smooth one).